cea-hpc/modules/doc/source/module.rst

  Symbolic version-names and aliases found in the search are displayed in the result of this sub-command.
 Symbolic version-names are displayed next to the *modulefile* they are assigned to within parenthesis.
-Aliases are listed in the **MODULEPATH** section where they have been defined.
+Aliases are listed in the :envvar:`MODULEPATH` section where they have been defined.
 To distinguish aliases from *modulefiles* a **@** symbol is added within parenthesis next to their name.
 Aliases defined through a global or user specific module RC file are listed under the **global/user modulerc** section.